-You just need to take a quick look at the movies I have reviewed to know I like TV movies and as such I am probably more aware of TV movie actors than some others may be.
-I mentioned this because when I saw the first four names in the cast list I was impressed as Tom Everett Scott, Natasha Henstridge, Rena Sofer and Gabriel Hogan have all appeared in their fair share of good TV movies with both Henstridge and Sofer sticking out because they have piercing eyes which once seen are never forgotten.
-In some ways the cast are a big part of what makes "The Devil's Teardrop" because they have a good look, are likeable and whilst not completely convincing in their roles do a better job than some other actors I can think off.
+You just need to take a glance at the movies I have reviewed to realise I like TV movies and as such I am probably more aware of the actors who tend to feature in TV movies than some may be.
+I mention this because when I saw the first four names in the cast of "The Devil's Teardrop" I was impressed as Tom Everett Scott, Natasha Henstridge, Rena Sofer and Gabriel Hogan have all appeared in their fair share of good TV movies, with both Natasha Henstridge and Rena Sofer being memorable because they have those captivating eyes which once seen are never forgotten.
+In some ways the cast are a big part of what makes "The Devil's Teardrop" work because they all have a good look, are likeable and whilst not always believable when it comes to their character's jobs and abilities they do a better job than some actors I can think off.

-What this all boils down to is that "The Devil's Teardrop" is an intriguing and entertaining crime drama which features a good cast.
+What this all boils down to is that "The Devil's Teardrop" is both an intriguing and entertaining crime drama which features a good cast.
 But it is a made for TV movie and as such is not going to appeal to everyone as it has subplots and lapses in realism which won't suit those looking for grit and accuracy.